rockettheme/docs/Docs/wordpress/themes/oculus/demo_header.md

 #### Gantry Logo

-The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
+The first thing you will need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].

 #### Gantry Login Form

 The login form located on the top-right of the front page is actually a **Gantry Login Form** widget.
-Here are the widget options you'll need to change in order to match the demo.
+Here are the widget options you will need to change in order to match the demo.

 | Option            | Setting                         |
 | :---------------- | :------------------------------ |